Extended Workforce Policy - Procedural Guideline

 Some areas still process these hours via the legacy paper system.
 Your local administrator will inform you if this is the case, and explain the arrangements in place to gather data on hours worked.
 The spreadsheet to be used by administrators to submit to payroll is available in the links below.

-Some hourly paid staff will have more than one assignment with the University in another College, RI or School.
+Some hourly paid staff will have more than one assignment with the University in another College or School.
 It is essential that the correct person number and appointment ID is used to pay the person for work done.
 This can be obtained from the HR Core BI Report Distributed Standard 21 - Casual Workers (Current) hr.
-For any queries with running the reports please contact HR System Support team, email@example.com
+For any queries with running the reports please contact the P&OD System Support team, firstname.lastname@example.org

 Please contact Payroll for further guidance.